nrobb/TASTER_site/_posts/2015-01-09-procedural-generation-and-adaptive-difficulty.md

 ---
 layout: post
-title: Procedural Generation and Adaptive Difficulty
+title: Procedural generation and adaptive difficulty
 post_author: Nigel Robb
 ---
 When thinking about gameplay design, one important issue to consider is how difficult the game is.
 For the TASTER project, this is particularly important, for two reasons: